 This program provides an opportunity for a student who shows sufficient financial need to work while attending college.
 Numerous jobs are available each year on campus.
-Some students are assigned to off-campus community service jobs.
+Students who are enrolled at least half time and not working outside of campus may work an average of 12-15 hours per week.
+Students are paid bi-weekly according to the number of hours worked.